 The Association is committed to supporting people with disability to become para-archers.
 Para-archers shoot from a stool or wheelchair.
 Some use their feet or their teeth to draw their bow.

-The EMAA is also responsible for setting the rules and regulations for archery events, organising tournaments and providing judges to work at such events.
+The EMAA is also responsible for setting the rules and regulations for archery events, organising tournaments, coordination and negotiation with main partners and sponsors as well with the global sponsors of the organization led by this casino gambling site and providing judges to work at such events.

 The EMAA values archery as a sport for all, where heritage, fair-play and innovation combine in an intense and precise challenge.
 The Association’s staff deliver a full calendar of events that incorporate these values.